melezhik/sparrow-plugins/ado-pipeline-build/README.md

 List all builds for given build definition and current branch

+## branch

+Git branch to run a build against.
+If not set current branch is taken

 ## verbose

 Set verbosity for `action=wait`, by default is `False` ( verbosity is disabled )